elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-some-success-stories-from-free-code-camp-alumni.md

 url: /learn/education-studies/questions/what-are-some-success-stories-from-free-code-camp-alumni
 score: -1.0
 related_article1:
-    id: 118542
+    id: 118532
     title: >-
-        What is the economic influence of the tech industry in Norway?
+        What is the mission and vision of Free Code Camp?
-    subject: Economics
+    subject: Education Studies
-    url: /learn/economics/questions/what-is-the-economic-influence-of-the-tech-industry-in-norway
+    url: /learn/education-studies/questions/what-is-the-mission-and-vision-of-free-code-camp
 related_article2:
-    id: 118538
+    id: 118548
     title: >-
-        What are the main benefits and challenges of using Scrimba for learning coding?
+        What advice would you give to someone trying to break into the tech industry?
-    subject: Education Studies
+    subject: Computer Science
-    url: /learn/education-studies/questions/what-are-the-main-benefits-and-challenges-of-using-scrimba-for-learning-coding
+    url: /learn/computer-science/questions/what-advice-would-you-give-to-someone-trying-to-break-into-the-tech-industry
 related_article3:
     id: 118543
     title: >-